 This is a deep breathing technique that you can employ when you have a little more time (but you still don’t need more than a few minutes), and the ability to close your eyes.
 You can effectively practice this technique lying down, sitting, or standing.

 - Close your eyes.

-- Breathe out through the mouth and relax the tensed muscle group.
+- Breathe out slowly through the mouth and relax the tensed muscle group.
 Slowly release for three to five seconds, or longer.